zhangweijian97/LogseqNote/pages/dme presentation.md

 They are used to simplify the algorithms, reduce the number of parameters to be estimated and remove noise signal for time-signal data.
 Attention!
 You can only use those methods where the ICA model remains valid.
 ## DME Presentation QA 准备
-### 问题In practice, how to make a decision about using which measurement of nongaussianity.
+### In practice, how to make a decision about using which measurement of nongaussianity.
 Shall we choose the measurement empirically or we have to make a choice based on some certain rules.
 #### In practice, we often use FastICA, which is a very efficient method for maximizing the contrast function.
 It can can be considered as a fixed-point algorithm for maximum likelihood estimation.
+### Why is intuition about the equivalence between minimization of mutual information and maximization of likelihood hold.
+Does it mean these two measurements are essentially identical but describe the problem from different angles?
+####
 讲
 ###
 ##